* Profits tax to be trimmed for first HK$2 mln

 Income inequality is at its highest level in over four decades in the city of 7.3 million people, stoking discontent that has seen large-scale protests in recent years over calls for more affordable housing as well as democracy.

-Since taking office Lam has sought to heal social divisions amid growing tensions with China, and to forge a softer and more socially engaged leadership style than her predecessor, the staunchly pro-Beijing Leung Chun-ying.
+Since taking office on July 1, Lam has sought to heal social divisions amid growing tensions with China, and to forge a softer and more socially engaged leadership style than her predecessor, the staunchly pro-Beijing Leung Chun-ying.

-Britain returned Hong Kong to Chinese rule in 1997 under a "one country, two systems" formula which guarantees wide-ranging autonomy and judicial independence not seen in mainland China.
+Britain returned Hong Kong to China in 1997 under a "one country, two systems" formula which guarantees wide-ranging autonomy and judicial independence not seen in mainland China.

-But tensions between Hong Kong and China have heightened in recent years amid concern over Beijing's interference in the former British colony, sparking large scale pro-democracy protests and some calls for outright independence from China.
+But tensions have heightened in recent years amid concern over Beijing's interference in Hong Kong, sparking large scale pro-democracy protests and some calls for outright independence from China.

 Lam said Hong Kong has the responsibility "to say 'no' to any attempt to threaten our country's (China's) sovereignty, security and development interests," while re-iterating that it was the "constitutional responsibility" of the government to implement new national security laws, known as Article 23.

-(Additional reporting by Venus Wu, Umesh Desai and Anne Marie Roantree; Editing by Michael Perry)
+(Additional reporting by Venus Wu, Umesh Desai and Anne Marie Roantree; Editing by Michael Perry and Kim Coghill)